seangirard/supper/_posts/2014-01-01-asian-slaw-dressing.md

 title: Asian Slaw Dressing
 subtitle: a la Noodle Express
 ---
-I like to serve this over shredded cabbage, grated carrots, and half-rounds of cucumber.
-But it makes a good general purpose dressing, too.

 * 1/2 c canola oil
 * 1/2 c white vinegar